 Demy was been chosen internally, in a national selecton the public chose between three songs for her.
 All the songs were written by Eurovision veteran Dimitris Kontopoulos who will work together with Fokas Evangelinos again for the stage performance.

 - Hungary: Joci Pápai – Origo

 After five preliminary heats, Joci Pápai was crowned the winner of this year’s A Dal.
 He beat 7 other participants with a song which definetly stands out – whether you like it or not.

-- Ireland: Brendan Murray – Song to be announced later
+- Ireland: Brendan Murray – Dying To Try

 For the second year in a row, Ireland went for an internal selection.
-They selected Brendan from the band HomeTown.
-The broadcaster opened for submissions of songs until the 19th of January.
-RTÉ will in conjunction with entertainment manager and X-Factor UK judge Louis Walsh select the song.
+They selected Brendan from the band HomeTown, back in December.
+The song was released on the 10th of March.

 - Israel: Imri Ziv – I Feel Alive